HumanSignal/label-studio-ml-backend/README.md

     self.model = self.load_my_model()
 ```

-The inherited class contains fields for loading data specific to Label Studio:
+There are special variables provided by the inherited class:
 - `self.parsed_label_config` is a Python dict that provides a Label Studio project config structure.
-See [ref for details]()
+See [ref for details]().
+Use might want to use this to align your model input/output with Label Studio labeling configuration;
+- `self.label_config` is a raw labeling config string;
-- `self.train_output` is a Python dict with the results of the previous model training runs.
-Use this if you want to load the model for the next updates for active learning and model fine-tuning.
+- `self.train_output` is a Python dict with the results of the previous model training runs (the output of the `fit()` method described bellow) Use this if you want to load the model for the next updates for active learning and model fine-tuning.

 After you define the loaders, define two methods for your model: